DenisSemionov/DSLMS/README.md

 This project is deployed on `https://ds-lms.firebaseapp.com`, so you can navigate and see sample yourself.

 There is a possibility to login as:

-    1. Content Manager:
+    1. Content Manager (can access all pages):
         Login: `ContentManager`
         Password: any

-    2. Learner
+    2. Learner (can acces only one page: learning page)
         Login: `Learner`
         Password: any